xyproto/algernon/README.md

 * Full multithreading.
 All available CPUs will be used.
 * Supports rate limiting, by using [tollbooth](https://github.com/didip/tollbooth).
 * The `help` command is available at the Lua REPL, for a quick overview of the available Lua functions.
 * Can load plugins written in any language.
 Plugins must offer the `Lua.Code` and `Lua.Help` functions and talk JSON-RPC over stderr+stdin.
 See [pie](https://github.com/natefinch/pie) for more information.
+Sample plugins for Go and Python are in the `plugins` directory.
 * An `.zip` file can be a self-contained Algernon application with a `serverconf.lua` file and all files needed to serve a web page.
 * Thread-safe caching is built-in.